 This ecoregion falls within the northern summer rainfall area of the greater Namib Desert, with most rain falling as sporadic thunderstorms between October and March.
 However, the most important climatic feature is the highly unpredictable rainfall of less than 100 mm per year.
 Cool air moving inland off the Benguela current forms a stable layer of fog, which is blown inland as far as 50 km.
 The fog provides water to the desert plants and animals.

-In some areas of the ecoregion, shifting sand dunes are completely devoid of vegetation, although elsewhere Acanthosicyos horriduscolonizes the sand.
-Close to the coast gravel deserts are devoid of vegetation except for colourful fields of foliose and crustose lichens.
-Further inland, the gravel deserts are less barren and support plants such as Zygophyllum simplex, Galenia Africana, Sesuvium portulacastrum and Stipogrostis subacaulis.
+In some areas of the ecoregion, shifting sand dunes are completely devoid of vegetation, although elsewhere, Acanthosicyos horriduscolonizes the sand.
+Close to the coast, gravel deserts are devoid of vegetation except for colorful fields of foliose and crustose lichens.
+Further inland, the gravel deserts are less barren and support plants such as Zygophyllum simplex, Galenia Africana, Sesuvium portulacastrum, and Stipogrostis subacaulis.

 Some areas of sparse grassland are found and support species such as Salsola nollothensis, Indigofero cunenensis, Stipagrostis ramulosa, and Eragrostis cyoeroides.
 Halophytic communities grow on saline beaches, characterized by Sesuvium spp., Suaeda fruitcosa, Scirpus littoralis, and Asthenatherum forsskalii.

-The Kaokoveld Desert lies at the northern end of the Karoo-Namib regional center of endemism, and represents a centre of floral endemism.
+The Kaokoveld Desert lies at the northern end of the Karoo-Namib regional center of endemism and represents a center of floral endemism.
 Families rich in endemic species include Acanthaceae, Asclepiadaceae, Burseraceae, Fabaceae, Poaceae, and Vitaceae.
 Ancient endemic species, such as Welwitscha mirabilis and Kaokochloa sp., indicate the ancient history of the area.
-Several plant species have disjunct distributions, and may be relicts of a once continuous arid belt that stretched across Africa from Somalia to Botswana, Namibia, and South Africa.
+Several plant species have disjunct distributions and may be relicts of a once continuous arid belt that stretched across Africa from Somalia to Botswana, Namibia, and South Africa.

-The Kaokoveld contains a number of invertebrate species, such as the endemic solifuge (sun spider) Ceroma inerme, which has adapted xerophilic behaviour to accommodate a nearly marine existence, living just outside the high tidal zone and foraging in the intertidal area at low tide.
-The Kaokoveld Desert is home at times to ‘desert’ elephant, black rhino, and giraffe which are found in the riverbeds that fringe the desert.
+The Kaokoveld contains a number of invertebrate species, such as the endemic solifuge (sun spider) Ceroma inerme, which has adapted xerophilic behavior to accommodate a nearly marine existence, living just outside the high tidal zone and foraging in the intertidal area at low tide.
+The Kaokoveld Desert is home at times to ‘desert’ elephants, black rhinos, and giraffes which are found in the riverbeds that fringe the desert.
 Other herbivorous mammals found within the ecoregion are springbok, gemsbok, Damara dik-dik, and black-faced impala.

-Predators include lion, brown hyena, and black-backed jackal.
-There are many species of birds in the ecoregion, with highest diversity along riverbeds.
+Predators include lions, brown hyenas, and black-backed jackals.
+There are many species of birds in the ecoregion, with the highest diversity along riverbeds.
 For example, the endemic Cinderella waxbill is restricted to the Kunene riverbed.
-One of the few birds permanently residing within the sand dunes is Gray’s lark.
+One of the few birds permanently residing within the sand dunes is the Gray’s lark.